Upgrade a MinIO Deployment

 mc admin service restart

-command to restart all MinIO server processes in the deployment simultaneously.The restart process typically completes within a few seconds and is non-disruptive to ongoing operations.
+command to restart all MinIO server processes in the deployment simultaneously.mc admin service restart ALIAS

 Replace alias of the MinIO deployment to restart.